work

 were emotionally complete fragments

-Already capable of functioning
+Already functioning

 as miniature advertisements